 Asher Angel and Zachary Levi are downright electric as Billy/Shazam.
 The “14-year-old turning into a 30-something ubermensch” works because Levi brings pure joy and old-school charisma to the role.
 Billy is truly thrilled to be a superhero, a thrill that extends to his superhero-obsessed foster brother Freddy (Jack Dylan Grazer), with whom Angel/Levi have chemistry for days, constantly riffing off each other while testing out Billy’s newfound powers in all sorts of inventive ways.
 Grazer in particular brings a motor-mouth geek charm, always ready with a smartass quip.

 Director David F. Sandberg knows that half the fun of origin movies is seeing the protagonist struggle to adapt to their powers.
 Through a series of gags and “power tests”, we get to see through the lens of average people just how bonkers (and awesome) having powers would actually be.
-Despite being such a ridiculous character to adapt, the way that Sandberg and cinematographer Maxine Alexandre capture this character’s power set in a way that has a weight and tangibility to it, not unlike the first DC Extended Universe (DCEU) film Man of Steel.
+Despite being such a ridiculous character to adapt, Sandberg and cinematographer Maxine Alexandre capture this character’s power set in a way that has a weight and tangibility to it.
+In many ways, it’s not unlike the first DC Extended Universe (DCEU) film Man of Steel.

-Yet, as a wise figure in comic book lore once said, “without great power comes great responsibility”, and Sandberg and screenwriter Henry Gayden know that there’s a lot more to great superhero movies than fun.
+Yet, as a wise figure in comic book lore once said, “without great power comes great responsibility”.
+Fortunately, Sandberg and screenwriter Henry Gayden know that there’s a lot more to great superhero movies than fun.
 You need an emotional anchor, which for this film is Billy’s family drama.
 Asher Angel excels at conveying the angst that abandonment brings.

-Billy struggles to accept that his foster family- all played excellently by a top notch ensemble- are anything more than other people in his life who will disappoint him, so he acts out, using his powers irresponsibly.
-Throughout the film, he learns to be a better hero while also learning to love the people who genuinely care for him, a wholesome hero’s journey that’s nothing less than heartwarming.
+Billy struggles to accept that his foster family is anything more than other people in his life who will disappoint him, so he acts out and uses his powers irresponsibly.
+Throughout the film, he learns to be a better hero while also learning to love the people who genuinely care for him.
+It’s a wholesome hero’s journey that’s nothing less than heartwarming.

 If the film were simply a coming-of-age story, it’d be a fantastic one.
 Sandberg, on the other hand, has different plans, utilizing his horror background to his advantage for the film’s villain: Doctor Thaddeus Sivana (Mark Strong).
 Strong turns in a grisly performance as a man who was once denied the power of Shazam as a child, turning to an ancient evil to try and reclaim what he believes is rightfully his.